jbutler/lenderbot/README.md

 `pip install /<path>/<to>/<lenderbot>`

-Make sure to install the package in Development Mode if you wish to make code changes:

-`pip install -e /<path>/<to>/<lenderbot>`

 ### Windows
-You'll figure it out
+You're on your own for the virtualenv setup, but otherwise should be the same

 ## Command Line Options
-Run `python main.py --help` for the most up to date list of command line options.
+Once installed, you can invoke the lenderbot module via the command line with `python3 -m lenderbot.run`.
 Currently supported options include:
 * `-a`, `--autoMode`: Enter auto-mode.
 Check notes, fund account, and invest in available loans.
+* `-c`, `--configDir`: Specify a non-default configuration directory.
 * `-f`, `--fundAccount`: Transfer funds to meet minimum account balance.
 * `-i`, `--invest`: Invest spare cash in available loans passing filters.
 * `-l`, `--findLate`: Find notes that are no longer current and notify user.